 It’s important to leave at least two hours between taking your probiotic supplement and taking your antibiotic.
 That avoids any chance of the antibiotic killing the probiotic bacteria before they reach your gut.

-Caution with probiotic supplements!
-Don’t take probiotic supplements, if you have pancreatitis.
+That being said, don’t take probiotic supplements, if you have pancreatitis.
 In a study, half of the pancreatitis patients were given probiotic pills, while the other half got sugar pills.
 Within ten days, the mortality rates in the probiotic group shot up compared to placebo.
 More than twice as many people died on the probiotics.
 [Source: Michael Greger’s How Not to Diet]

 Disclaimer: this post contains affiliate links.
 As a Balance One affiliate I earn from qualifying purchases.
 You can support me delivering quality content by purchasing through those links.
 Thank you!